Wirecloud/agile-dashboards/jira-issue-splitter-operator/README.md

 Jira Issue Splitter operator
 ======================

-The Jira Issue Splitter operator is a WireCloud operator that provides ...
+The Jira Issue Splitter operator is a WireCloud operator that provides the ability to split Jira issue data.

 Build
 -----